 QCA Compliance Table

-The Directors intend to subject this strategy to ongoing review and will provide an update on it from time to time in the strategic
+Full disclosure of our strategy and business model can be found in pages 4 to 67 of the recently published Annual Report which is also available on the Company’s website.
+The Directors intend to subject this strategy to ongoing review and will provide an update on it from time to time in the strategic report that forms part of the Annual Report.

 The Board is committed to an open and ongoing engagement with its shareholders.
-The main methods of communication with shareholders are the Annual Report and Accounts, the annual and half-year results announcements, trading updates, the Annual General Meeting and the Company’s website.
+The main methods of communication with shareholders are the Annual Report and Accounts, the annual and half-year results announcements, capital markets day, trading updates, the Annual General Meeting and the Company’s website.

 In addition, the Chief Executive Officer and Chief Financial Officer meet regularly with institutional investors and analysts to ensure that objectives and any business developments are clearly communicated, and that they are available to respond to any enquiries following Company announcements, together with other Company advisers and the Non-Executive Directors.

 The Annual General Meeting of the Company gives the Directors the opportunity to meet with shareholders and the ability to give an update on the Company’s performance.
-It also provides the shareholders the opportunity to ask questions of the Directors, either in the formal AGM proceedings or informally after the event.
+It also provides the shareholders the opportunity to ask questions of the Directors, either in advance of or during the meeting.

 The Board has ultimate responsibility for the Company’s system of internal controls and for reviewing its effectiveness.
 Such systems are designed to manage risk of failure to achieve business objectives.

-The Board comprises the Independent Non-Executive Chair, two Non-Executive Directors and three Executive Directors.
+The Board comprises of six directors: the Independent Chairman, two Non-Executive Directors and three Executive Directors.

-Further details of the Directors and their experience is set out in our most recent Annual Report and on this page.
+Further details of the Directors and their experience is set out on the Board of Directors and the AIM 26 section of the website.

 The below table, together with the Corporate Governance section of the Annual Report, details the experience and skills of the Board.